Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 For parents and family

-Parents are informed by healthcare professionals about the risks to vision after high-risk birth and about the follow-up programme.
+Parents are informed as soon as possible, by healthcare professionals about the risks to vision after high-risk birth and about the follow-up programme.

 For healthcare professionals

-Establish a structure of communication with other healthcare institutions, providing follow-up care.
+Establish a structure of communication with other healthcare institutions, who are providing follow-up care.

 For neonatal unit and follow-up team

-Develop and implement a guideline on follow-up programme including visual assessment.
+Develop and implement a guideline on follow-up programmes, which include visual assessment.

-Develop information material about importance of visual follow-up assessment for parents.
+Develop information material for parents to raise awareness about the importance of visual follow-up assessment.

-Establish at least a formal system of keeping track of families.
+Establish at least a standardised formal system of keeping track of families.

 For hospital and follow-up team

-Support healthcare professionals to participate in training on standardised visual assessments.
+Support healthcare professionals to participate in regular training on standardised visual assessments.

-Ensure ophthalmologists are available and trained in visual sequelae of high-risk births.
+Ensure ophthalmologists are available and regularly trained in visual sequelae of high-risk births.

 For health service

-Develop and implement a national guideline on follow-up programme including visual assessment.
+Develop and implement a national guideline on follow-up programmes which include visual assessment.

 Make a policy decision that visual follow-up services is standard of care for all infants.